trychlos/pwix-roles/README.md

         Trace all functions calls.

+    Define the expected verbosity level.

 - `withAccountsUIDropdownItem`

     Whether to install a (localized) 'My roles' menu item in the AccountsUI dropdown menu when the user is logged in, defaulting to `true`.

     This requires that the `pwix:accounts-ui` package be used by the application, which is not required by this package.

-    Define the expected verbosity level.
+    New in v1.9.

 Please note that `Roles.configure()` method should be called in the same terms both in client and server sides.